 Three upper-elementary/middleschool Urban Ecology for English Learners curriculum modules were designed to bolster English language and literacy learning by providing access to standardsbased, rigorous STEM content.
 Project teachers and site-level coordinators were an integral part of developing these transdisciplinary curriculum modules, providing feedback on their content, sequence, and standards alignment.
 The curriculum emphasizes locally relevant field studies and is multiply-aligned with science, literacy, and language standards.
-Each module (see Figure 1) includes six instructional units with over 22 lessons that develop inquiry-based integrated English language and science emphasizing expository/informational writing and oral language development.
+Each module (See Figure 1 at the end of this online version.) includes six instructional units with over 22 lessons that develop inquiry-based integrated English language and science emphasizing expository/ informational writing and oral language development.
 Academic writing in science for ELs (Quinn, Lee, & Valdés 2012; Minicucci 1996) is particularly essential given the focus of the National Common Core Standards.
 The modules culminate with an action-oriented project consisting of an interrelated science and literacy product.
 Pre- and post-module assessments are used to measure acquisition of scientific concepts, vocabulary, and informational text-writing skills.